Ontario Dental Assistants – Scope of Practice

 - Oral hygiene instruction with an intra-oral component

 Interested in what Ontario dental assistants make?
-View the 2014 wage charts.
+View the 2019 salary guide.